Frequently Asked Questions (FAQ)

 If you are not following one of our recipes or one of the Pitcairn’s recipes, add the following amount of VegeYeast to the diet per day.
 You can use the same amount of brewer’s yeast or mini-/crushed nutritional yeast flakes.
 If your nutritional yeast flakes are large, double the volume called for or crush them prior to measuring.
 For example, use 2 tablespoons rather than the 1 tablespoon called for in the chart, but that will still be 9 grams of food yeast.
 Your measurements don’t have to be exact, but please use the chart as your guide.

-If your companion animal is allergic to yeast (which supplies B vitamins) you can omit the yeast in recipes and substitute a B-complex vitamin.
+If your cat can tolerate the amount of selenium yeast in Vegecat™ but needs to limit the yeast in the diet that supplies B vitamins, you can omit the yeast in recipes and substitute a B-complex vitamin.
 Crush a tablet and mix in with food.
-One 50 mg B-complex tablet will suffice for a week’s worth of food for a cat or small dog.
-A dog over about 40 lbs should have one 50 mg B vitamin every 3 days.
+One 50 mg B-complex tablet will suffice for a week’s worth of food for a cat.
 Any excess B vitamins are eliminated through the urine because B vitamins are water soluble.

 Examples of B Complex vitamin options are the NOW brand B-50 tablet or the Solgar B-Complex 50.